As Canada wildfires choke US with smoke, Republicans demand action. But not on climate change

 He’s proposed to revoke the scientific finding that carbon dioxide and other greenhouse gases endanger public health and welfare — the central basis for U.S. climate change action.
 He's declared a national energy emergency to expedite fossil fuel development, canceled grants for renewable energy projects and ordered the U.S. to withdraw from the Paris Climate Agreement, aimed at limiting long-term global warming to 2.7 degrees Fahrenheit (1.5 degrees Celsius) above preindustrial levels.

-The Associated Press reached out to more than half a dozen Republicans who criticized Canada but none returned phone calls or emails.
+Minnesota state Rep. Elliott Engen, a Republican, said he believes in climate change, but now is not the time to discuss it “because we have folks with asthma who aren’t able to go outside the entirety of the summer.”

+“That's not an immediate fix for my constituents; that sounds like a blame game without a solution being presented,” said Engen, among a group of GOP lawmakers who asked the International Joint Commission to review Canada’s wildfire management practices.

-Democratic Rep. Chellie Pingree of Maine said the wildfires are jeopardizing health and air quality in her state, too, but faulted Republicans for failing to meet the crisis head on — beginning by acknowledging climate change.
+Democratic Rep. Chellie Pingree of Maine said the wildfires are jeopardizing health and air quality in her state, too, but faulted Republicans for failing to meet the crisis head on by acting on climate change.

 “Rather than accept this reality and work together to find proactive, common-sense solutions for preventing and mitigating these fires, Republicans are burying their heads in the sand,” she said.